MrInformatic/rendy-sphere-visualizer/README.md

 ### Prerequisites

-Pleas go to [rustup.rs](https://rustup.rs/) and follow the instructions.
+Please go to [rustup.rs](https://rustup.rs/) and follow the instructions.
 It will be quick and painless (hopefully).

 This repository uses [git-lfs](https://git-lfs.github.com/).
 Please go ahead and download and install git-lfs.
-Please make sure after you have cloned the repository, that you pulled the lfs-file with following command.
+Please make sure after you have cloned the repository, that you pulled the lfs-file with the following command.

 ```
 git lfs pull